What Is Heart Rate Variability? And How To Use It In Training

 Measuring Health

-Heart rate variability is just one number that can help you monitor your training and health.
+Heart rate variability is just one number that can help you monitor your heart rhythm, training, and health.
 Other ways to measure your wellness include heart rate, blood pressure, daily step count, Garmin Body Battery, and VO2 max.
 For runners, VO2 max is a popular way to determine your cardiovascular fitness level and estimate how well your body will respond to training.

 If you have health conditions or concerns, talk to your doctor about your stats and see what tools are best for you to measure your health.